 1. Myth: Using a wet sponge or cloth for clean-up is perfectly safe.

 Fact: Wiping with a sponge or cloth usually spreads more germs than it picks up.
-The only time you should use a sponge or rag for clean-up is if it is brand new or very well cleaned.
+The only time you should use a sponge or rag for cleanup is if it is brand new or very well cleaned.
 Use one cloth per food preparing session.
 Have a separate cloth just for wiping off your hands.
 Sponges can be sanitized in the dishwasher or by placing them (moist) in the microwave for 30 seconds.

-If you do use a sponge or cloth to clean kitchen surfaces, be sure to clean with hot, soapy water, and then thoroughly dry the surface.
-It is best to use paper towels (recycled of course) for any clean-up.
+If you do use a sponge or cloth to clean kitchen surfaces, be sure to moisten it with hot, soapy water, and then thoroughly dry the surface.
+It is best to use paper towels (recycled of course) for any cleanup.

-2. Myth: Using the same cutting board for meats and vegetables is OK.
+2. Myth: Using the same cutting board for meat and vegetables is OK.

-Fact: The news has been rife in recent years with E. coli scares occurring in the food industry.
+The news is rife with E. coli scares occurring in the food industry.
 People have gotten sick and some have died as a result of contaminated foods.
 Contamination and the resulting illness can easily happen in your own home.
 Those most at risk are the elderly, children, and people with compromised immune systems.

 3. Myth: A box of baking soda in the refrigerator will remove any bad odors.

-Fact: You are better off covering the food you are storing in your refrigerator, cleaning the shelving regularly, and tossing old food after a few days.
-It was a great marketing idea for baking soda companies, but baking soda does little to remove smells from your refrigerator. besides, bad odors can be a sign that it's time to get rid of the food that's causing them
+Fact: It was a great marketing idea, but that box of baking soda does little to remove smells from your refrigerator.
+(Besides, bad odors can be a sign that it's time to get rid of the food that's causing them.)
+You are better off covering the food you store in the fridge, cleaning the shelves regularly, and tossing old food after a few days.

 4. Myth: Never use soap on your cast iron cookware; soap will destroy the “seasoning.”